spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/gce-source-to-prod/_index.md

 ---
 title: "GCE Source To Prod"
 linkTitle: "GCE Source To Prod"
-weight: 3
 description: >
-  In this codelab, you will create a cohesive workflow which takes source code and builds, tests and promotes it to production.
+  Create a cohesive workflow which takes source code and builds, tests, and promotes it to production.
 ---